OLAP3/2023InterestingnessUserStudy/README.md

 # 2023 Interestingness User Study
 A user study, conducted in 2023 to assess interestingness, along different dimensions of interestingness.
-We depose the study material here.
+We depose the material and the findings of the study here.

 The user study accompanies the paper: